Ariannatopbjerg/PyBer_Analysis/README.md

 To do this analysis, I created a summary DataFrame of the ride-sharing data by city type and created a multiple-line graph that shows the total weekly fares foreach city type.

 ## Analysis Results
+**Summary of ride-sharing data by city type**
+(image)
+**Graph representing total weekly fares for each city type** (image)

 ## Analysis Summary
+Since there is a disparity between population size and city size among the city types, this leads to....